AI & LLMs · Guide · AI & Prompt Tools

 How to Use LM Studio

-Downloading models from the catalog, chatting in the UI, exposing an OpenAI-compatible server on port 1234, GPU offload.
+Pick models from the catalog, chat in the desktop UI, and expose an OpenAI-compatible server on port 1234 with GPU offloading.
+Free to run locally.

 LM Studio is a desktop GUI for running local LLMs — download weights from a built-in Hugging Face browser, chat with them in a clean UI, and expose an OpenAI-compatible server on localhost.
 This guide covers a working setup on a typical developer laptop.